So You’ve Gone Minimalist. Now What?

 Doing Less With More: Minimalism and Your Budget

 Minimalism can encourage a more frugal mindset such as fewer impulse purchases, which means you’re likely to end up with more cushion in your budget at the end of the month.
-Instead of spending the surplus, consider saving with a SoFi Money cash management account.
+Instead of spending the surplus, consider saving with a SoFi Checking and Savings checking and savings account.

 If you’re adopting a minimalist mindset for everything else in your life, you might be considering ways to simplify your finances to adopt a more minimalist approach to money.
-SoFi Money® is a cash management account that makes it easy to spend, save, and earn all in one place.
+SoFi Checking and Savings® is a checking and savings account that makes it easy to spend, save, and earn all in one place.

 SoFi Money is a cash management account, which is a brokerage product, offered by SoFi Securities LLC, member FINRA / SIPC .